Rickvanderveen/BSARec/README.md

 - trainers.py: This file also needs to be changed to generate predictions.
 Below logic needs to  be added during eval/inference mode: scores, result_info = self.get_full_sort_score(epoch, answer_list, pred_list) return scores, result_info, pred_list
 - beyond_accuracy_compute.ipynb: This notebook contains the logic to compute Entropy.
 Initally we need to map the predicted artists to genres and then compute top-K entropy.K is 6 in the notebook.
 It also contains the logic to map the artists to generes,ie- in the raw dataset, one artist can be mapped to multiple genres, but we only choose the one with the highest frequency.
+However, if the genre with the highest frequency is "Other", then we map the artist to the genre with the second highest frequency if present.
+- artist_category_mapping.dat: Each artist id can have multiple genres/categories out of which we choose the majority one; artist_category is the final genre assigned to this artist.
 ## Results

 | LastFM   | FEARec   | BSARec   |